 Martyn and Bevan never played together in Tests, and there are no cases with all eight states and territories.
 However, it has happened in ODIs, including a game in Cairns in 2003, and for good measure at that game there was also Andrew Symonds, born in the U.K.

-the era of Hobbs and Sutcliffe.
-At the age of 39, he filled in for Hobbs in a
+Hobbs and Sutcliffe.
+At the age of 39, he filled in for Hobbs in a couple of

 Jimmy Cook is the father of Stephen Cook, who has just been selected for South Africa after scoring over 11,000 runs.

 Does not include players who played no Tests.
 Alan Jones (36000+ runs) represented England in matches against Rest of the World in 1970, but Test status for these matches was later withdrawn.
 Jones scored 17,774 runs before the first Rest of the World match.